Dynamic Phase Transition in 2D Ising Systems: Effect of Anisotropy and Defects

-Figure~\ref{fig:DPTA} presents the average magnetization per cycle and the dynamic susceptibility for a specific choice of the external field amplitude, $h_0=0.3$, and different values of the anisotropy: $\lambda = \frac{1}{4}\pi$ (isotropic system), $\frac{3}{16}\pi$, and $\frac{1}{8}\pi$.
-The susceptibility peak was detected using a 5th-order spline to smooth the data points.
-The dynamic order parameter and the dynamic susceptibility per site do not exhibit any relevant finite size effect.
-This emerges from the curves' collapse in Figure~\ref{fig:DPTA}, which reports results from five different system sizes.
+Figure~\ref{fig:DPTA} presents the average magnetization per cycle, the dynamic susceptibility and the Binder cumulant for a specific choice of the external field amplitude, $h_0=0.3$, and different values of the anisotropy: $\lambda = \frac{1}{4}\pi$ (isotropic system), $\frac{3}{16}\pi$, and $\frac{1}{8}\pi$.
+(The Binder cumulant is reported only for $\lambda=\frac{1}{8}\pi$, as the other cases are similar.)
+The susceptibility peak was detected using a fifth-order spline to smooth the data points.